FredrikM97/py-surepetcare/README.md

 * No ID Dog Bowl Connect

 ## Contributing
-**Important:** Store your credentials in a `.env` file (see below) to keep them out of the repository.

 Before pushing validate the changes with: `pre-commit run --all-files`..

-### Issue with missing data
-First run `pip install -r dev-requirements.txt` to add dependencies for development.
+Run `pip install -r requirements-dev.txt` to add dependencies for development.
 Start application and enable debug.
-The debug logs contain the request data which can be provided with a issue.
+The debug logs contain the request data which can be provided with a issue and for snapshot testing.